pelias/documentation/search.md

 Note that the results are spread out throughout the world because you have not given your current location or provided any other geographic context in which to search.

-## Search for a component of a location

-With the `text` parameter, your search is composed of all the items in one string.
-With [structured geocoding](structured-geocoding.md), you can search for individual components of a location.

-Structured geocoding accepts one or more of the following parameters:

-* address
-* neighbourhood
-* borough
-* locality
-* county
-* region
-* postalcode
-* country

-Structured geocoding also supports the other parameters from `search`, allowing you to filter and prioritize your results.

-For more information on how to search this way, see [Structured geocoding](structured-geocoding.md).

 ## Set the number of results returned

-By default, Pelias results up to 10 places, unless otherwise specified.
-If you want a different number of results, set the `size` parameter to the desired number.
+By default, Pelias returns up to 10 results.
+If you want a different number, set the `size` parameter to the desired number.
 This example shows returning only the first result.

 | parameter | value |
 | :--- | :--- |